 When GenX was introduced by Dupont in the manufacturing process of Teflon in 2009, it was touted as a better alternative to PFOA or C8 (perfluorooctanoic acid) after they were banned and phase out by the Environmental Protection Agency (EPA).
 Eight companies used C8 and are responsible for that contaminant.

-After massive class action lawsuits were filed for allege direct connections of PFOA/C8 to various cancers, thyroid and liver diseases and reproductive problems, among other ailments, more scientific studies were published about its dangers to human health.
+After massive class action lawsuits were filed for alleging direct connections of PFOA/C8 to various cancers, thyroid and liver diseases, and reproductive problems, among other ailments, more scientific studies were published about its dangers to human health.

 A C8 Science Panel found probable links between elevated PFOA blood levels and high cholesterol (hypercholesteremia), ulcerative colitis, thyroid function, testicular cancer, kidney cancer, preeclampsia, as well as elevated blood pressure during pregnancy.

-A large-scale study done of children living near a chemical plant associated PFOA to hypothyroidism.
+A large-scale study was conducted of children living near a chemical plant that associated PFOA with hypothyroidism.
 Also, other chemicals of the same family of compounds (PFOS and PFNA) had effects on thyroid hormone levels.

-However, scientific evidence says main concerns are with the contaminant in the drinking water.
+However, scientific evidence says the main concerns are with the contaminants in the drinking water.

 PFOA, also known as C8, is a man-made chemical that is supposed to get burned in the process of making Teflon and leave insignificant amounts in the final products.
 But the exposure to the chemical compound during the industrial process and its discharges onto bodies of water has potential health effects on the population that drinks from the same water supply.
 It stays in the environment and the human blood for a long time.

-People that were exposed to C8 in their workplace or living in communities where it was dumped to rivers that contaminated local water supplies, had higher levels of the chemical in their blood.
+People that were exposed to C8 in their workplace or living in communities where it was dumped into rivers that contaminated local water supplies, had higher levels of the chemical in their blood.